 When an academic subject is challenging

 Advice: As with anything that’s challenging, it’s always helpful for kids to reflect on activities that used to be difficult for them that are now easy.
-With academic subjects, emphasize on the effort going into your child’s work more than their success rate.
+With academic subjects, emphasize the effort going into your child’s work more than their success rate.
 By providing extra support and letting your child’s teacher know your child’s mindset, you can work together to help them recognize their progress.

-When someone gives your child constructive criticism
+When your child receives constructive criticism

 Example: Connor is struggling to kick a soccer ball with accuracy.
 His coach has given him a few tips about how he could improve his accuracy.